Skip To Main Content

 Redlands Men's Basketball falls at No. 17 Hood in NCAA Second Round

-The Bulldogs first points came from Omari Ferguson who made a three.
-Chozen Amadi then found Lucas Gordon for their second three and a 6-2 lead.
+The Bulldogs received their first points from Omari Ferguson (Chicago, Ill.) who made a three-pointer.
+Chozen Amadi (Richardson, TX) then found Lucas Gordon (San Marcos, CA) for the Bulldogs' second three and a 6-2 lead.

-Hood, though, responded quickly with a layup and three that put them in front by one.
-Still trailing by one, Redlands came down and Jhace Boston was able to get into the paint and gave Redlands the 11-10 lead with 16:51 on the clock in the first half.
+Hood, though, responded quickly with a layup and three-pointer that put them in front by one.
+Still trailing, Redlands came down and Jhace Boston (Bakersfield, CA) was able to get into the paint giving Redlands the 11-10 lead with 16:51 on the clock in the first half.

-During the run Donovan Ware made a three off a Derek Sangster assist, Cam Brown got out for a fastbreak dunk, Sangster hit a deep ball, and Ferguson converted on a three-point play.
+During the run Donovan Ware (Palmdale, CA) made a three off a Derek Sangster (Sunnyvale, CA) assist, Cam Brown (Bakersfield, CA) got out for a fastbreak dunk, Sangster hit a deep ball, and Ferguson converted on a three-point play.

-With 8:20 on the clock the Bulldogs remained in the lead by one, 33-32, but the Blazers took the lead back with 7:34 to play.
-They held the lead the rest of the half.
-That lead was as high as eight before Redlands finished on a 7-2 run with Boston leading the charge with five points.
+With 8:20 on the clock the Bulldogs remained in the lead by one, 33-32, but the Blazers went back in front with 7:34 to play.
+They held the lead the rest of the half and grew to as many as eight before Redlands finished on a 7-2 run with Boston leading the charge with five points.

-Following the strong finish to the first half, the Bulldogs conceded an 18-7 run over the first five plus minutes of the second half as they faced their largest deficit of 14, 74-60.
+Following the strong finish to the first half, the Bulldogs conceded an 18-7 run over the first five plus minutes of the second period as they faced their largest deficit of 14, 74-60.

-The double-digit lead was maintained, but at the 8:45 mark Gordon found Ferguson in the paint to cut the deficit to eight, 85-77.
-That layup was two of 28 points over nine minutes in which the Bulldogs outscore the Blazers by 13, 28-15.
+The double-digit lead was maintained, but at the 8:45 mark Gordon found Ferguson in the paint that cut the deficit to eight, 85-77.
+That layup was two of 28 points over nine minutes in which the Bulldogs outscored the Blazers by 13, 28-15.

-Despite the valiant effort by the maroon and grey, they saw Hood respond and take a 10-point lead only 120 seconds later as they sealed the win.
+Despite the valiant effort by the Maroon and Grey, they saw Hood respond taking a 10-point lead two minutes later, which they would hold as they sealed the win.

-Ferguson had a season-high 26 points and added three assists and three rebounds along with a pair of steals.
+Ferguson finished with a season-high 26 points and added three assists and three rebounds along with a pair of steals.
 His two steals brings him to 72 on the season, the 10th-most in program history.

-Gordon had 18 points and 15 rebounds but fouled out in 20 minutes.
-He ends his career as the second all-time leading rebounder and one of only three Bulldogs to eclipse the 700-rebound mark.
+Gordon finished with 18 points and 15 rebounds but fouled out in 20 minutes.
+He ends his career as the program's second all-time leading rebounder and one of only three Bulldogs to eclipse the 700-rebound mark.
 His 104 career blocks keep him seventh all-time.

-Hlywiak had 15 points thanks to another five made threes.
+Hlywiak had 15 points thanks to another five made three-pointers.
 He finishes with 85 this season, the eighth-most in program history.

-Boston also fouled out in 25 minutes.
+Boston also fouled out, but in 25 minutes.
 He had 14 points, eight rebounds, and six assists along with three blocks and three steals.
 His blocks push him into a tie for eighth with Michael Pappert (1979) with 45 this season.
-He will go to his senior season within 30 blocks of second place Pappert who had 127 (1978-79).
+He will go into his senior season within 30 blocks of second place, Pappert who had 127 (1978-79).

-Head coach Eric Bridgeland will head to his seventh season five wins away from 100 with the Bulldogs.
+Head Coach Eric Bridgeland will head into his seventh season five wins away from 100 with the Bulldogs.

 Print Friendly Version